Developer Guide

 Appendix: Planned enhancements

 Given below are the planned enhancements.
-The current behaviour specifies how the application behaves as of v1.4
+The current behaviour specifies how the application behaves as of v1.4, and the enhanced behaviour specifies how the application should behave in a future milestone.

 Logic